 Established on March 1, 1872, Yellowstone was the first appointed national park in North America and indeed the first national park in the world.
-Yellowstone has in excess of 19,000 square miles, most of which is mountainous; there are five mountain ranges covering the perimeter of the park.
+Yellowstone National Park has in excess of 19,000 square miles, most of which is mountainous; there are five mountain ranges covering the perimeter of the park.

 It is quite perplexing to note that the Yellowstone was only really explored in the 1860s, even though it was home to the local Native American Indians since as early as 9,000 BC.

-Yellowstone Park Tours
+Yellowstone Park Attractions

 With major tourist attractions like Old Faithful geyser (one of over 300 in the park) Yellowstone Park tours have become very popular.
 Other major Yellowstone attractions on Yellowstone Park tours include unique volcanic rock formations, Yellowstone caldera (a ‘super volcano’) and Yellowstone Lake.